 For most men with prostate cancer, treatment may remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to accept this uncertainty and are living full lives.
 Our document Living With Uncertainty: The Fear of Cancer Recurrence talks more about this.

 For other men, the cancer may return or may never go away completely.
 These men may get hormone treatment or other therapies to help keep the cancer in check for as long as possible.
 Learning to live with cancer as a more of a chronic disease can be difficult and very stressful.
 It has its own type of uncertainty.
 Our document When Cancer Doesn’t Go Away talks more about this.

 Even if you have completed treatment, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and may do exams and lab tests or imaging tests to look for signs of cancer or treatment side effects.

 Your doctor should give you a follow-up plan.
-This plan usually includes regular doctor visits, PSA blood tests, and digital rectal exams if your prostate hasn’t been removed.
+This plan usually includes regular doctor visits and PSA blood tests, with digital rectal exams if your prostate hasn’t been removed.
 These will likely begin within a few months of finishing treatment.
 Most doctors recommend PSA tests about every 6 months for the first 5 years after treatment, and at least yearly after that.
 Bone scans or other imaging tests may also be done, depending on your medical situation.